-*This post may contain affiliate links for which I earn commissions.*
+*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 So, any plants that you harvest for their leaves, stems or roots will grow successfully with only a few hours of sunlight a day.
-Plants like leaf lettuce, swiss chard, spinach, peas, beans, broccoli, cabbage and cauliflower do well without a full day of direct sunlight.
+Plants like leaf lettuce, swiss chard, spinach, peas, beans, kale, broccoli, cabbage and cauliflower do well without a full day of direct sunlight.

 I’ve even grown potatoes quite successfully down the side of my house which only gets a few hours of sunlight a day.
 You may find that you get a smaller crop or they take longer to mature but who doesn’t love baby carrots and small new potatoes?

-Asian greens like bok choi also grow happily in semi shade.
+Asian greens like bok choi also grow happily in semi-shade.
 Give them plenty of fertilizer high in nitrogen as this promotes leaf growth and will make for a good harvest.

 Extra Care Needed When Planting Around Tall Trees

-So don’t be put off if you don’t have the ideal growing conditions for those sun-loving vegetables like tomatoes and corn.
+Don’t be put off if you don’t have the ideal growing conditions for those sun-loving vegetables like tomatoes and corn.
 Plant some shade-loving vegetables instead and have a supply of delicious homegrown veggies all year round.